ymolists/website/gitpod/docs/config-start-tasks.md

     command: npm run dev
 ```

-### Multi-line tasks in two terminals
+### Multi-line tasks

 To run multiple commands for a given task, you can use the `|` notation where each line below (make sure you indent correctly) runs in sequence once the previous command terminates.

-In this example, Gitpod opens two terminals (as noted by the two `-`):

-1. In the first terminal, the `init` task installs dependencies and configures a database.
-Then, the `command` task starts the database.
+In the following example, the `init` task installs dependencies and configures a database.
+Then, the `command` task starts the dev server(s).
-1. The second terminal only has a `command` task which starts the dev server.
-The application code connects to the database that is started in the first terminal (e.g. via localhost:3306).

 > **Note**: In case of multiple terminals, there is no guarantee on the order in which tasks execute.
 The only guarantee you have is that `before`, `init` and `command` execute in that sequence **per terminal**.